Battles of La Naval de Manila: Fourth battle

-The chaplaincy in the Encarnación was retained by the Dominicans; the Franciscans were assigned on the Rosario while an Augustinian friar on the galley.
+The chaplaincy in the Encarnación was retained by the Dominicans; the Franciscans were assigned to the Rosario and an Augustinian friar to the galley.

 Governor Fajardo ordered that the vow made during the three previous battles be renewed, as well as the continuity of the practice of reciting the Holy Rosary aloud in two choirs while keeling before the image of Our Lady.

 On September 16, 1646, the Spanish armada sailed towards Fortune Island where Dutch presence had been reported, but the enemy was not there anymore.
 Sailing a little further towards Mindoro, the Spaniards sighted the Dutch corsairs nearby, between the Ambil and Lubang Islands.

 The fourth battle began at around 4:00 pm.
-The wind was against the Spanish armada so it had difficulty in approaching the enemy.
+The wind was against the Spanish armada, so it had difficulty in approaching the enemy.
 The two navies were so far from each other that the bombardment was conducted with long range for five hours.

 At around 9 o'clock, the current caused the Rosario to drift towards the enemy and it found itself surrounded by the three Dutch ships.
 The Encarnación had difficulty in approaching the Rosario to lend a hand, and for four hours, the lone admiral ship battled furiously against the three, forcing the Dutch corsairs to retreat and took shelter among the shoals near Cape Calavite.